mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ```@repl ACOptimalPowerFlow
 print(system.branch.label, analysis.method.constraint.voltage.angle)
 ```

+!!! note "Info"
     Please note that if the limit constraints are set to `minDiffAngle = -2π` and `maxDiffAngle = 2π` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.

 Additionally, by employing the [`updateBus!`](@ref updateBus!) and [`updateBranch!`](@ref updateBranch!) functions, user has the ability to modify these specific constraints as follows:
 ```@example ACOptimalPowerFlow